connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Optional index of the data where the line chart should be sliced.
+Optional data index where we should stop drawing the AreaChart line.
+Results in a discontinuous graph with a hard stop after a certain data point, given by `lineSliceEndIndex`.

 </td>
 </tr>